 Physically and philosophically, Yale College for undergraduates is at the heart of Yale University.
 An extraordinary commitment to undergraduate teaching sets Yale apart from other great research universities in the world.
 More than 70 departments and programs offer approximately 2,000 undergraduate courses each year-many of them taught by Yale's most distinguished historians, literary critics, scientists and engineers, mathematicians, artists and composers, poets, and social scientists.
 Faculty call it a stunningly vibrant intellectual atmosphere that can't happen at undergraduate-only institutions or at research universities that do not focus on teaching.

 School of 1 Engineering & Applied Science Join fellow

-creators from across Yale in the Center for Engineering Innovation and Design to collaborate, create, and share functional solutions year at one of America's lead-Theatre, with 96 feet of fly space and seating for 640.
+creators from across Yale in the Center for Engineering Innovation and Design to collaborate, create, and share functional solutions to meaningful problems.